Aasthajain123/EngageHub-MicrosoftEngage21/README.md

   - Can see the subscribers of the Newsletter.
   - Able to Update/Manage Notice Board, Result and Helping Material.
   - Add Quiz, Manage Quiz and Manage Quiz Results.
-  ## 🚩 Admin :
+  ## 🚩 Teacher :
-  - Can see the profile and Update the Profile.
+  - Teacher see the profile and Update the Profile.
-  -
-  -
-  -
-  -
+  - Able to Change Password.
+  - Add Quiz, Manage Quiz and Manage Quiz Results.
+  - Able to Update/Manage Notice Board, Result and Helping Material.

   ## 🚩 Admin :